🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 Why this matters

 This is the most significant change in the entire amendment.
 Today you have a constitutional right to vote on gaming.
 If this amendment passes, you lose that right.
-The Tribal Council — confirmed by the chairman's 17-2 majority — can authorize a billion-dollar gaming enterprise without ever asking tribal members to approve it.
+The Tribal Council can authorize a billion-dollar gaming enterprise without ever asking tribal members to approve it.
 The June 23 vote on this amendment is the last vote you will ever cast on gaming if it passes.

 Article What changes Effect on members